resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 ## Question 2

-Research Cloud have an image catalogue that gives information about the images they provide.
+Research Cloud have a catalogue that gives information about the images that they provide.
 It can be found at:

 https://wiki.rc.nectar.org.au/wiki/Image_Catalog